awsdocs/aws-codepipeline-user-guide/doc_source/update-change-detection.md

 **Note**
 The update\-pipeline command stops the pipeline\.
 If a revision is being run through the pipeline when you run the update\-pipeline command, that run is stopped\.
 You must manually start the pipeline to run that revision through the updated pipeline\.
 Use the start\-pipeline\-execution command to manually start your pipeline\.

-### Update Pipelines for Push Events \(GitHub Source\) \(CLI\)<a name="update-change-detection-cli-github"></a>
+### Update pipelines for push events \(GitHub source\) \(CLI\)<a name="update-change-detection-cli-github"></a>

 Follow these steps to edit a pipeline that is using periodic checks to use a webhook instead\.
-If you want to create a pipeline, see [Create a Pipeline in CodePipeline](pipelines-create.md)\.
+If you want to create a pipeline, see [Create a pipeline in CodePipeline](pipelines-create.md)\.

 To build an event\-driven pipeline, you edit the `PollForSourceChanges` parameter of your pipeline and then create the following resources manually:
 + GitHub webhook and authorization parameters<a name="proc-cli-gh-webhook"></a>

 **To create and register your webhook**
 **Note**
 When you use the CLI or AWS CloudFormation to create a pipeline and add a webhook, you must disable periodic checks\.
 To disable periodic checks, you must explicitly add the `PollForSourceChanges` parameter and set it to false, as detailed in the final procedure below\.
 Otherwise, the default for a CLI or AWS CloudFormation pipeline is that `PollForSourceChanges` defaults to true and does not display in the pipeline structure output\.
-For more information about PollForSourceChanges defaults, see [Default Settings for the PollForSourceChanges Parameter](reference-pipeline-structure.md#PollForSourceChanges-defaults)\.
+For more information about PollForSourceChanges defaults, see [Default settings for the PollForSourceChanges parameter](reference-pipeline-structure.md#PollForSourceChanges-defaults)\.

 1. In a text editor, create and save a JSON file for the webhook you want to create\.
 Use this sample file for a webhook named `my-webhook`: